Die Hauptstadt, Capricorn

 Weingartner tried cautiously, “Are you the Manipulator?”

 Zwingli barked a laugh.
 “No, I’m not the Manipulator.
-I’m just a spore, but I’m also the Manipulator talking through the spore.
+I’m just an offshoot containing a spore, but I’m also the Manipulator talking through the offshoot.
 It’s sort of weird when I do this when I’m somewhere else because the current goes two ways.
 It’s harder than you’d think.
 Of course, Zwingli—me—won’t remember any of this later.
 It’ll be more or less a dream.
 So don’t be weird if you see me later, alright?”

 Spore?
-Whatever that was, one thing was clear.
+Offshoot?
+Whatever those things were, one thing was clear.
 This man was in a manic state.

 They passed a series of buildings with shattered windows that had once been painted over with the Augen’s eye symbol in blue.